-International Eat An Apple Day is dedicated to apples, obliging you to bite into this juicy and crunchy fruit.
-In addition to its pleasant taste, it is quite healthy.
-Celebrated every third Saturday in September.
+International Eat An Apple Day is dedicated to apples, inviting everyone to enjoy this juicy and crunchy fruit.
+In addition to its pleasant taste, apples are known for their health benefits.
+The holiday is celebrated every third Saturday in September.

 History

-The history of the fruit itself goes back to ancient times.
-Its original habitat was Central Asia, in the mountainous region of the Tien Shan.
-Apples grew in the wild and were used in the diet of local residents.
+The history of apples dates back to ancient times.
+Their original habitat was Central Asia, specifically the mountainous region of the Tien Shan.
+Apples grew wild and were a staple in the diet of local people.

-The development of the Silk Road and a large number of trade caravans led to the apple spreading to Europe.
-From there, it got to the American continent thanks to colonialists.
+The development of the Silk Road and the flow of trade caravans helped spread apples to Europe.
+From there, apples were brought to the American continent by colonialists.
 It is believed the first apple orchard in the colonies appeared near Massachusetts Bay.

-The apple has become widespread in culture.
-Often the fruits were endowed with magical properties.
-For example, in the Thousand and One Nights, this fruit appears to have the ability to heal any person.
-In addition, we often see apples in the paintings of famous artists like Paul Cezanne, Camille Pissarro, and Pablo Picasso.
-Still lifes rarely do without this fruit.
+Apples have become widespread in culture, often being attributed magical properties.
+For example, in One Thousand and One Nights, apples are described as having the ability to heal any person.
+Apples also frequently appear in the paintings of famous artists such as Paul Cezanne, Camille Pissarro, and Pablo Picasso.
+Still life paintings rarely do without this fruit.

-In the late 20th and early 21st centuries, cultivation intensified, leading to the diverse varieties we still enjoy today.
+In the late 20th and early 21st centuries, cultivation intensified, leading to the many varieties we enjoy today.

-- There is a version that apples, which were usually used to decorate spruces in Germany, became the prototype for baubles.
-A poor harvest in 1848 led to a glass substitute for the fruit.
+- There is a version that apples, which were used to decorate Christmas trees in Germany, inspired the creation of glass baubles.
+In 1848, after a poor harvest, glass ornaments were made as a substitute for apples.

 - Not all apples darken when cut.
-The Arctic variety, cultivated in Canada, does not.
+The Arctic variety, cultivated in Canada, does not brown after slicing.

-When is International Eat an Apple Day in 2024?
+When is International Eat An Apple Day in 2025?

 Observations